NataliyaAZ/Python-BackEnd-Project/README.md

 The Back End project was the last project during my time at the Tech Academy.

-There are total 4 Live Projects offered by the Academy to their students: Python Project, C# Project, Front End and Back End Projects.
+There are total 4 Live Projects offered by the Academy to their students: [Python Project](python-live-project/readme.md), C# Project, Front End and Back End Projects.
 Students can select either Python or C# for their front-end and back-end projects.
-I have selected  Python/Django for the back-end project.
+I have selected  Python/Django for the back-end.

-The Django project I worked on with other developers  was a Travel Scrape web application.
-The Travel Scrape had
+The Django project I worked on with other developers  was a Travel Scraper web application.
+The Travel Scraper had
 several applications that could be useful for anyone who travels: Weather app, Budget app, Currency Converter app, Restaurants app, Slack app, ToDo List app, etc.

 My contributions to the projects described below:

 #### 1. Created the Restaurant App using Zomato API.
-The App allowed travelers to enter the US city and state and returned the top 10 restaurants for that area.
-The name of the restaurant, the cuisine, average review ranking and average cost for 2 people would be displayed on the screen.
+The App allows travelers to enter the US city and state and returns the top 10 restaurants for that area.
+The name of the restaurant, the cuisine, average review ranking, and average cost for 2 people will be displayed on the screen.

 forms.py:
 ~~~